kburdett/kburdett.github.io/_posts/2013-05-21-powershell-the-command-quoting-conundrum.md

     - Scripting
 author: Kevin Burdett
 ---
-__NOTE: Please pardon the horizontal scrolls on the code blocks, I thought it best to leave the commands and output unchanged__

 I have discovered one of the most infuriating problems with PowerShell.
 It is nearly impossible to work with complex command line applications.
 Microsoft refers to these as "legacy" applications.
 By this definition, every application that is not a PowerShell Cmdlet is "legacy", which is rather absurd...
 The problem is that PowerShell insists on re-parsing all of your arguments and applying its own quoting rules.
 I find this behavior very helpful in the general case.
 However, there is no way to bypass this behavior.
 When you meet an application with slightly more obstinate (or perhaps obtuse is a better word...) argument parsing rules, this become an impossibly frustrating behavior.